 She has experience in dealing with issues such as: anxiety, self-worth, trauma, anger management, chronic pain/illness, depressive symptoms, spiritual issues, workplace stress, emotional issues etc.

 She is passionate about helping people become who they want to be.
 By gaining insight into where individuals have been and where they want to go in life, this can help maximize their potential.

 She is certified with the Canadian Counselling and Psychotherapy Association as a Canadian Certified Counsellor.
 Certifications also include: ASIST: Applied Suicide Intervention Skills Training.
-She has also been on the Board of Directors of the Quebec Counselling Association for the last three years.
+She has also been on the Board of Directors of the Quebec Counselling Association since 2016.